 In recent months, mobile messaging has seen tremendous growth within the financial services industry.
-Just consider some of the following statistics uncovered in this IDC InfoBrief that OpenMarket recently sponsored.
+Just consider some of the following statistics uncovered in an IDC InfoBrief that OpenMarket recently sponsored:

 - A hefty 80 percent of all financial services companies are currently using or plan on using global SMS to communicate or interact with their customers and employees.